Infineon/training-modustoolbox-level3-bluetooth/Type1/README.md

 # ModusToolbox™ Software Training Level3 Bluetooth® Type1

-This is a class to teach how to use Bluetooth® Low Energy in ModusToolbox™ applications.
-The descriptions and exercises use a PSoC™ 6 MCU as a host to a 43012 device but they apply to any Bluetooth® application in which the MCU supports the mtb-hal-cat* hardware abstraction library.
+This class will teach you how to use Bluetooth® Low Energy in ModusToolbox™ applications.
+The descriptions and exercises use a PSoC™ 6 MCU as a host to a 43012 device, but they apply to any Bluetooth® application in which the MCU supports the mtb-hal-cat* hardware abstraction library.

 A partial list of development kits that are covered by the material in this class is: